EEOS

 The Moment

 The room is real.
-The missing piece is proof that can survive outside the room.
+The missing piece was a stack that could carry the story without flattening it.

 Every guest walks in carrying the same quiet question.
 Is this finally going to help me feel like myself again?